 If you go to court and are found guilty of an offence, you could be fined up to £1,000 for a less serious offence or up to £2,500 if the law breaking is more serious.
 In very serious cases, the court may involve the probation service or consider up to 3 months in prison.

-If a child is ill or is absent for any reason, parents or carers are asked to phone the School Office giving a reason for the child’s absence.
-If a child is absent from school and there is no phone call from home then school will phone home to inform parents that the child is not in school and enquire about a reason why.
+If a child is ill or is absent for any reason, parents or carers are asked to contact the School Office giving a reason for the child’s absence.
+If a child is absent from school and there is no phone call or message from home then school will make the necessary attempts to contact the parents/carers to inform them that the child is not in school and enquire about a reason why.

 If the school receives no reason for any absence then an unauthorised absence will be recorded.
 Continued absenteeism and unauthorised absences could result in further action such as referral to the Attendance Improvement Team to consider enforcement action and possibly a fixed penalty notice (this includes unauthorised absences accrued through leave of absence taken during term time).